elastic/ansible-elasticsearch/README.md

 X-Pack features, such as Security, are supported.
 This feature is currently experimental.
 To enable X-Pack set the parameter `es_enable_xpack` to true and list the required features in the parameter `es_xpack_features`.

-The parameter `es_xpack_features` by default enables all features i.e. it defaults to ["alerting","monitoring","graph","security"]
+The parameter `es_xpack_features` by default enables all features i.e. it defaults to ["alerting","monitoring","graph","security","ml"]

 The following additional parameters allow X-Pack to be configured: